-- Probation orders – serving a sentence in the community with conditions
+- Probation orders – Individual is serving a sentence in the community with conditions that they must follow

-- Bail – individuals waiting for trial in the community
+- Bail orders – Individual is waiting for trial in the community (rather than in custody)

-- Recognizance peace bonds – used when someone has not been convicted of an offence, but the court has reasonable grounds to fear that the defendant will cause personal injury or property damage
+- Recognizance/Peace bonds – Individual has not been convicted of an offence, but the court has reasonable grounds to fear that the individual will cause personal injury or property damage

-- Alternative measures -- the opportunity to accept responsibility for the crime and make amends to the community without going to court
+- Probation officers also supervise alternative measures, which are an option for the prosecutor to provide an individual with the opportunity to accept responsibility for a crime and make amends to the community without going to court

-For more information on our Community Corrections Division and to find out how individuals are supervised in the community, please visit our Community Corrections page.
+To learn more about our Community Corrections Division and how individuals are supervised in the community, please visit our Community Corrections page.